makrai/notes/galassi1902-attention-overview.md

   * new attention models and attentive architectures ensued, resulting in a highly diversified architectural landscape
   * different authors developing almost identical attention models
-    * e.g. inner attention [68] and word attention [41] are arguably the same
+    * eg inner attention [68] and word attention [41] are arguably the same
   * the same terms have been introduced by different authors to define different concepts, thus further adding to the ambiguity in the literature
-    * e.g. context vector is used with different meanings by Bahdanau+ Bahdanau, Cho, and Bengio (2015), Yang+ [52], and Wang+ [129]
+    * eg context vector is used with different meanings by Bahdanau+ Bahdanau, Cho, and Bengio (2015), Yang+ [52], and Wang+ [129]
 * not a comprehensive account of all the neural architectures for NLP that uses an attention mechanism.
 This would be impossible and would rapidly outdat